wcota/covid19br/UPDATES.md

 - 2021-06-04 - The file `cases-brazil-cities-time_changesOnly.csv` is now compressed with gzip, renamed to `cases-brazil-cities-time_changesOnly.csv.gz`.
 The old file was deleted.
 - 2021-06-26 - Add `vaccinated_single` to states data
 - 2021-06-26 - Replace `vaccinated*100k` by `vaccinated*100`: vaccinated per 100 inhabitants (%)
+- 2021-08-26 - Add column `vaccinated_third` to states data
+- 2021-08-27 - Update population with the estimates for the year of 2021 <https://www.ibge.gov.br/estatisticas/sociais/populacao/9103-estimativas-de-populacao.html?=&t=resultados>